adamk5550/docs/Languages/JavaScript/ES5 to ES6.md

 ES6 introduces two new variable types, `let` and `const`.
 Both of these are *block scoped*.
 This means that when declared inside a block, the variable will cease to exist when the block terminates.

 `const` is to be used for any variable declaration that is not expected to change, such as an IP address.
-Although it will not complain when you try, changing the value of a `const` is impossible.
+Although it will not complain when you try, the value of a `const` cannot be changed.

 **Usage:** Use `const` for variables that won't change, otherwise use `let`.
-Only use `var` when a variable absolutely needs to be *function-scoped*.
+Only use `var` when a variable absolutely needs to be *function scoped*.

 ```javascript
 // ES5 - Before